logicguy1/Discord-DM-All-Bot/README.md

 2. Second it will ask you for a message to send in discord this can be left blank
 3. Third it will ask you if you want to use embeds if so you can create and visuelise one [here](https://leovoel.github.io/embed-visualizer/) just copy the json data from that into the json file the bot creates
 4. Fourfth will be a cooldown in seconds, i recommend 5 seconds to avoid getting your bot banned by discord, you can set this to 0 for guilds under 50 ive found

+---

+*This code was developed in collaboration with [this discord server](https://discord.gg/AtpBtMUpHK) make sure to check them out*